MLDS-UT-Austin/long-comp-2025/README.md

 **<u>Running Games/Simulations</u>**:

-See the bottom of `simulation.py` for an example of how to run games and simulations.
+See `main.py` for an example of how to run games and simulations.

 **<u>Submitting Your Agent</u>**: